 Facebook Live— Unrolling History: The Final Paintings

-After nearly seven years of ongoing efforts, the Museum will complete the inventory of its entire painting collection on Monday, November 5.
-The final canvases in the world’s most intact public collection of an American artist—which includes more than 3,400 works of art, all hidden from history for more than 30 years following Clyfford Still’s death in 1980—are due to be unrolled, examined, and catalogued that day at 1 p.m.
-Mark your calendar and sign up today to witness this historic occasion via the Museum’s first broadcast on Facebook Live.
+After nearly seven years of ongoing efforts, the Museum completed the inventory of its entire painting collection on Monday, November 5.
+The final canvases in the world’s most intact public collection of an American artist—which includes more than 3,400 works of art, all hidden from history for more than 30 years following Clyfford Still’s death in 1980—were unrolled, examined, and catalogued that day at 1 p.m.

 The vast majority of the paintings housed at the Clyfford Still Museum came to Denver rolled on various-size tubes by the artist himself.